Snapshot Nodes on Core

 ./geth --config ./config.toml --datadir ./node --cache 8000 --rpc.allow-unprotected-txs --txlookuplimit 0

-Make sure you use the version of geth you downloaded with wget above, and not your local installation of geth, which might be the wrong version.
+Ensure you use the version of geth you downloaded with wget above, and not your local installation of geth, which may be an incorrect version.

 ./geth --config ./config.toml --datadir ./node --cache 8000 --rpc.allow-unprotected-txs --txlookuplimit 0 --tries-verify-mode none

-There are two sync modes for running a full node: snap and full which can be specified by flag --syncmode.
+There are two sync modes for running a full node: snap and full, which can be specified by the flag --syncmode.

-• The snap sync mode is used for initial sync, which will download the latest states rather than execute the blocks from the genesis.
-When the initial sync is done, it will switch to full sync automatically.
+The snap sync mode is used for initial sync, which downloads the latest states rather than executing the blocks from the genesis.
+Once the initial sync is complete, it will automatically switch to full sync.

-• The full sync mode can also be used to do initial sync, which will execute all the blocks since genesis.
+The full sync mode can also be used for an initial sync, which will execute all blocks since the genesis block.
 But it is not recommended, since the amount of historical data is too large.
-Instead, you can download a snapshot from the official repo and start full sync from the snapshot.
+Instead, you can download a snapshot from the official repo and start a full sync from the snapshot.